mockito/mockito-scala/README.md

 this means you shouldn't need to use it manually anymore.
 This is to provide a consistent behaviour when a custom `scalactic.Equality` has been defined for a type.

-The traits that provide the specifics for each test framework are `org.mockito.scalatest.Mockito` and `org.mockito.specs2.Mockito`.
+The traits that provide the specifics for each test framework are
-For Scalatest we have now an extra one (`org.mockito.scalatest.AsyncMockito`) to be used with async tests.
+- Scalatest:
+    - `org.mockito.scalatest.MockitoSugar` and `org.mockito.scalatest.IdiomaticMockito` for standard specs
+    - `org.mockito.scalatest.AsyncMockitoSugar`, `org.mockito.scalatest.AsyncIdiomaticMockito` for async specs
+- Specs2: `org.mockito.specs2.Mockito`

-This version also includes a lot of under-the-hood fixes and improvements that should provide an even better experience.
+This version also includes a lot of under-the-hood fixes and improvements that provide an even better experience.

 ## Note for v1.2.0
 As now the varargs support works consistently across the whole lib, no no special syntax is needed, so if you were using `eqTo` with varargs, i.e.